2023 International & US HS Code & Harmonized Tariff Code Lookup

 Global & US HS Codes have four components.
 Referring to the diagram’s green numbering:

-- Extra digits: Countries can use an additional 2-4 digits for country-specific categorizations.
-For example, the United States relies on ten digits codes called Schedule B numbers.
+Countries can use an additional 2-4 digits for country-specific categorizations.
+For example, the US HS code relies on ten digit codes called Schedule B numbers.
 The 0050 in the above example is used for non-organic coffee.
 Since these digits are unique, non-organic caffeinated coffee in another country would begin with the same 6 digits but the last four digits would likely be different.

-In the US, the breakdown used for exports and imports are somewhat different, and so each has its own numbering system:
+In the USA, exports and imports each have their own numbering system: